 #13: Croc-Style Protective Booties (Weatherproof Paws, Zero Vet Bills for Cuts)

-Materials needed: Four adult-sized foam clogs, teal harness webbing (1 yard), velcro strips (3 inches per shoe), and a hot glue gun.
+Materials needed: 4 adult sized foam clogs, 1 yard of teal webbing, 3 inch velcro strips (2 per shoe), and a hot glue gun.

-How to make them: Measure your dog’s paw width and length, then add 0.5 inches to each dimension.
-Cut the clog toe section 2 inches behind the ventilation holes so you get that rounded protective cap.
-The textured foam sole grips tile floors exactly like your bathroom mat, which means no more sliding into walls during zoomies.
+How to make them: Measure the width and length of your dog’s paw and add 0.5 inches to each measurement.
+Cut the toe section 2 inches behind the ventilation holes so that you have that little cap.
+The textured foam sole grips the floor like your bathroom mat so you can forget about those, “oh no!
+I just zoomed into a wall” moments.

-Glue webbing straps across the top in an X-pattern, adding velcro closures on each end.
-Tighten until you can fit one finger under the strap when fastened.
+I put glue webbing straps across the top, putting an “X” with the velcro closures at each end.
+Tighten straps so one finger can be placed under the strap when straps are tight.
 Luna stopped her funny high-stepping walk after 5 minutes and ran three laps around the yard.
-These lasted 60 walks on rough concrete before the sole wore smooth, and neighbors asked where I bought them six different times.
+They lasted for 60 walks on the rough concrete before the sole wore smooth and neighbors asked where I bought them at least 6 different times.

-Hand wash with dog shampoo after muddy adventures, and they’ll air dry overnight on your protected deck from these 18 Creative DIY Dog Fence Ideas for Your Yard.
+If your dog likes to get muddy or muddy paw prints on your bed, hand wash your dog in dog shampoo and let him air dry on your deck overnight from these 18 Creative DIY Dog Fence Ideas for Your Yard.

 📸 Photo credit: Instagram @itsleothebernedoodle